 When is the Flex Verification Form due?

-For more detailed information about the Flex program, you can read the California Community Colleges Flex Guidelines.
+For more detailed information about the CCC Flex program, refer to the California Community Colleges Flex Guidelines.

 If you have questions, contact Beth Patel at BPatel@marin.edu